webtorrent/webtorrent/docs/api.md

 In the browser, web seed servers must have proper CORS (Cross-origin resource sharing) headers so that data can be fetched across domain.

-The `url` argument is the web seed URL.
+The `urlOrConn` argument is either the web seed URL, or an object that provides a custom web seed implementation.
+A custom conn object is a duplex stream that speaks the bittorrent wire protocol and pretends to be a remote peer.
+It must have a `connId` property that uniquely identifies the custom web seed.

 ## `torrent.removePeer(peer)`